bayreuth-politics/R24/docs/index.markdown

 This is the page of the *Data Analysis in R* course in Winter Term 2024/25 at the University of Bayreuth.
 The course is taught by Ken Stiller *(kenneth.stiller@uni-bayreuth.de)*.

+## If you haven't done so yet, please submit your homework from script 2 via email ASAP!
 ________

 ## Drop-In Session: Tuesday 12 November - 1pm-3pm online on Teams.
 [Join here](https://teams.microsoft.com/l/meetup-join/19%3ameeting_MGZkNDA3M2QtOWM3Mi00YTk4LTg4OGQtZDM2YTMwZDA2NWNm%40thread.v2/0?context=%7b%22Tid%22%3a%2254d63e24-ac6d-4c5e-a8d6-ba978a0b286e%22%2c%22Oid%22%3a%228b4c4600-7d30-4656-8e36-810bca1dcc9f%22%7d).